How to Use the GPUpdate Command?

 What is GPUpdate?

-GPUpdate, short for Group Policy Update, is a handy command-line tool that helps refresh both local and Active Directory-based Group Policy settings on a Windows system.
-Instead of sitting around for the usual 90-minute refresh period, administrators can jump in and use GPUpdate to apply changes right away.
+GPUpdate, short for Group Policy Update, is a command line utility that refreshes both local and Active Directory-based Group Policy settings on a Windows machine.
+Instead of waiting for the default 90 minute refresh cycle, administrators can use gpupdate to apply new or changed policies immediately.
+This is great for deploying security updates, software or configuration changes.

 Key Features of GPUpdate